wang-engineer/wang-engineer.github.io/blogger/posts/2025-06-24-pod-3-replicaset.md

 permalink: /blogger/posts/2025-06-24-pod-3-replicaset/
 ---

-## Introducing Pods in Kubernetes - III: Pod Management with ReplicaSet
+# Introducing Pods in Kubernetes - III: Pod Management with ReplicaSet

+> 💬 *“成功而弗居也。夫唯弗居，是以弗去。(Accomplishes yet does not dwell on it.
+Because he does not dwell on it, It never leaves him.)"*
+> — Laozi

 In my [previous post](https://wang-engineer.github.io/blogger/posts/2025-06-24-pod-2-yaml/), we explored how to define and configure Kubernetes Pods using YAML manifests.
 While Pods are the fundamental units in Kubernetes, managing them individually can become challenging, especially when you need multiple instances of the same Pod for scalability or reliability.
 This is where **ReplicaSets** come into play.